School Board Policy 902 Addendum A - Priority for Scheduling School District Facilities and Equipment

-No permit fee or room rental fee for classrooms, conference rooms, gymnasiums, and/or the theaters shall be required for in-district nonprofit community groups, including: youth groups, youth service organizations, adult groups made up of at least 90% residents of the District, and groups in established partnerships with the District as defined in Policy 999.
-However, all groups must pay the rental fee outlined in the cost scale below (see Section E) for the use of the following: Indoor ice rinks, theater production equipment, and kitchen areas.
-As used herein, non-profit means an entity exempt from state/federal income taxes.
+No permit fee or room rental fee for classrooms, conference rooms, gymnasiums, and/or the theaters shall be required for groups in established partnerships with the District as defined in Policy 999.
+However, all groups must pay the rental fee outlined in the cost scale below (see Section E).

 1. School District Sponsored Activities

 School district sponsored after-school, evening and weekend activities are scheduled with the Community Services office prior to June 1st for the following school year.
 School calendars shall be submitted to Community Services by June 1st.
 School activities scheduled after June 1st are subject to space availability.
 School activities must be scheduled before space allocations can be made for community use.
 Community group applications received prior to August 1st may be kept pending until the school activities have been scheduled.

 2. Applications for Use

 All applicants must make arrangements to use facilities through the Community Services office.
 Requests must be made at least seven (7) days prior to date of use.
 An application form will be provided to indicate the facilities, equipment and personnel required.
 All applications received in the Community Services Office are dated and processed according to priority and handled as promptly as possible.
 When an application is approved by the Director of Community Services or designee, a facility reservation permit is issued to the applicant and distributed to the appropriate school personnel.